 The original cast, up to Saturday 13 May 1978, featured Alec Guinness as 'Hilary', Rachel Kempson as 'Bron' and John Phillips as 'Duff' with Faith Brook 'Veronica', Bruce Bould as 'Eric' and Heather Canning as 'Olga'.

 The cast from Monday 15 May 1978 featured Anthony Quayle as 'Hilary', Rachel Kempson as 'Bron' and Michael Aldridge as 'Duff' with Faith Brook as 'Veronica', John Lester as 'Eric' and Joan Hemingway as 'Olga'.

 Directed by Clifford Williams with designs by John Gunter and lighting by Leonard Tucker.

 1st London West End Revival with Timothy West - 2006

-Previewed 13 March 2006, Opened 20 March 2006, Closed 6 May 2006 at the Trafalgar Studios 1 in London
+Previewed 13 March 2006, Opened 20 March 2006, Closed 6 May 2006 at the Trafalgar Studios 1

 Timothy West on his role as 'Hilary' in The Old Country: "It's very much an analysis of his feelings about returning home and what he'd like to find there, and whether in fact he should be trying to find reasons to go back or not.
 It's a play that I saw and liked very much in 1977; it's extraordinarily profound and Alan Bennett's writing is absolutely fascinating.
 It struck me that it had a very particular feel, quite unlike Alan's other plays about real people who were spies, this is about an imaginary man."